Cheap Car Insurance

 1. Third party

-Third party is the minimum level of cover you need to legally drive or even keep a vehicle that has not been SORN-ed (see Gov.uk for more).
-It can be the cheapest option but it covers very little, only protecting others on the road, and property like walls, homes and streetlights, from your bad driving.
+It's the minimum level of cover to drive legally or even keep a vehicle that has not been Sorn-ed (see Gov.uk for more).
+Yet it covers very little, only protecting others on the road and property and street furniture from your bad driving.

 2. Third party, fire and theft